2color/blog/content/pages/about.md

 Hey, I'm Daniel.
 I'm a software engineer, writer, public speaker, and maker.

-I currently working as a developer advocate at [Prisma](https://www.prisma.io).
+I currently work as a developer advocate at [Prisma](https://www.prisma.io).

 I take joy in solving complex problems with elegant solutions by simplifying and distilling core concepts.